 Lost in Translation – A collection of a few of the many amusing grammatical errors & spelling mistakes often seen on the menus, notices and street signs in Thailand.
+Have a read to find out the type of words used in Thailand and their funny English translations.

 Funny Signs and Menus of Thailand